 Reducing Barriers for Local Energy Efficiency and Solar Energy Development:

 This includes highlighting city actions such as the St. Louis Building Performance Standard, facilitating jurisdiction SolSmart designations, advancing consumer education with solar group purchase programs, supporting distribution system planning by highlighting opportunities and success in Midwest states, and promoting public-private financing partnerships such as the PACE Wisconsin program.

 Support Workforce Development Efforts that Expand Employment Access in Advanced Energy:

 This includes managing a regional solar job resource center, leading a regional solar workforce partnership, providing solar training scholarships in partnership with community organizations serving Midwest communities in need, and promoting policies and programs that advance solar workforce development including the Illinois Solar for All Program and the Minnesota Department of Corrections solar training efforts.

 Provide Appropriate, Long-Term Compensation for Solar and Wind Energy:

-This includes utility programs such as the PV Demand Credit in MN and state commission actions such as the long-term PURPA contracts for wind and solar facilities in Michigan.
+This includes supporting distributed generation valuation studies like the MN value of solar methodology and tariff, applauding utility programs such as the PV Demand Credit in MN, promoting participation of customer-owned distributed generation in regional wholesale markets, and recognizing state commission actions that facilitate fair and competitive markets such as the long-term PURPA contracts for wind and solar facilities in Michigan.